liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/teaching.md

 Private Tutoring
 ------

-I offer private tutoring in **high school chemistry and science** for students in the **Sydney, NSW** area, as well as online sessions for students across Australia.
+I offer private tutoring in **high school chemistry and science** for students in the **Sydney, NSW area**, as well as online sessions for students across Australia.
 My background as a university lecturer and research scientist gives me a clear picture of exactly what skills and conceptual depth students need to succeed in tertiary science, and I use that to help high school students build those foundations early.

 **Courses I tutor:**